nleaf/nleaf.github.io/_resources/2018-07-09-professional-services-case-study-careworks-tech.md

     headline: The Challenge
-    description: Should CareWorks Tech continue to invest time and resources in data center management, or instead refocus on its core managed services and free resources to drive increased revenues for the business by becoming trusted advisors and consultants to existing customers and potential clients?
+    description: Should CareWorks Tech continue to invest time and resources in data center management, or instead refocus on its core managed services and free up resources to drive increased revenues for the business by becoming trusted advisors and consultants to existing customers and potential clients?
   - align-left: true
     icon: "/uploads/EXP_Solution.svg"
     background: "/uploads/ph_hurricane.jpg"